podemos-info/gataloger/README.md

 The ```--prepare``` downloads external files and generates additional input files, it must be used in the first run.
 Downloaded files are cached, use ```--no-cache``` to force the program to download them again.

+After its execution, output files will be in the ```output``` folder:
+* `territories.tsv` will contain a territory per line, with a unique identifier (UID), a name and a territory name.
+* `territories.translations.tsv` will contain a translation per line, with a UID, locale and translation.
+Languages used can be set on command execution.
+* `territories.mappings.tsv` will contain different a standard association per line, with a UID, a standard code and it associated value.
+* `territories.metadata.tsv` will contain extra information per line, with a UID, and a key-value pair.

 # Information sources evaluated / used

 unlocode all iso 3166-2